CTL Instructor Handbook

 Student Feedback About the Course Experience

 Students are invited to complete Course Evaluations online shortly before or during the last week of each semester with specific dates communicated by the Office of Institutional Success and Decision Support.
 All instructors will receive an email informing them of the evaluation dates.
-Please set aside 10-15 minutes of class time to encourage students to complete course evaluations using their mobile devices and to inform students that evaluations are important for improving instruction, and that student opinion is valuable and has impact on their learning experience and the University as a whole.
+Please set aside 10-15 minutes of class time to encourage students to complete their course evaluations.
+Let them know that evaluations are important for improving instruction, and that their opinions are valuable and have a real impact on their learning experience and the University as a whole.

 Final Exams and Reading Days